Machew115/Board-games-against-humanity/README.md

 ## Installation

-This game is extremely simple nothing more than a git clone and running the HTML a local host port
+This game is extremely simple nothing more than a git clone and running the HTML on a local host port

 ## Additionall resources